 Are you planning to take leave under the Family and Medical Leave Act (FMLA)?
 If so, you'll want to know what your rights and responsibilities are and how to schedule and manage your leave to avoid any unnecessary problems.
-Use this checklist to make sure you've covered all of your bases as you get ready to request and take time off.

 This checklist assumes you are taking time off under the federal FMLA.
 Many states have their own family and medical leave laws, some of which offer more generous benefits, cover smaller employers, or apply to a broader range of situations.
 Find out what your state allows and requires by selecting it from the list at State Family and Medical Leave Laws.